General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Gravitational Perturbations of the Light Ray

 Remaining integrals shown in the right side of equations \eqref{xidm}, \eqref{xids} are convenient for presentation of the result of integration in the symbolic form.
-The integrals are actually eliminated because they are always appear in combination with, at least, one operator of derivative $\hat\partial_i$ with respect to the unperturbed value of the impact parameter of the light ray.
+The integration is actually not required because the integrals are always appear in combination with, at least, one operator of a partial derivative $\hat\partial_i$ with respect to the impact parameter vector of the light ray.
 The derivative operator acts on the integrals in accordance with equation \eqref{d11} converting the integrals into functions of the retarded time $y=\tau-r(\tau)$

 We conclude that at each point of the wave front of the electromagnetic wave the relativistic perturbation of the direction of propagation of light ray (wave vector) caused by the time-dependent gravitational field of the isolated system depends only on the value of its multipole moments taken at the retarded instant of time and it does not depend on the past history of the light propagation.